 When choosing a beneficiary, policyholders should consider their loved ones and the assets they want to secure.
 Additionally, they need someone that’s going to take charge, making sure that all of their final wishes are fulfilled and that everything and everyone they wanted to care for is cared for.

-Instead of just choosing one, policyholders should choose more than one so that, in the event, the first choice cannot fulfill their requests, another can step in and start the process.
+Instead of just choosing one, policyholders should choose more than one so that, in the event, the first choice cannot fulfil their requests, another can step in and start the process.
 Before taking out a life insurance policy, it’s a good idea to think about beneficiaries, as the insurance companies are contractually obligated to pay them, no matter what the circumstances.

 Whole life insurance lasts for the duration of your life and does not expire, unlike term life insurance.
 As long as all premiums are paid, the policy will remain, collecting cash value or, in the event of death, paid out to beneficiaries.